Humana Roche False Claims Act Action

 According to the Complaint, Roche forgave millions of dollars owed by Humana in exchange for Humana (through its subsidiaries Humana Pharmacy and Humana Pharmacy Solutions, Inc.) purchasing Roche diabetes testing supplies over competitors’ products.
 In this way, Roche traded debt forgiveness in exchange for Humana favoring Roche diabetes testing supplies for purchase over competitors’ products in a government-funded Medicare business, the Complaint alleged.

-In June 2018, litigating on behalf of the government and the Relator, Sanford Heisler Sharp attorneys defeated Defendants’ motions to dismiss the case and aggressively pursued discovery.
+In June 2018, litigating on behalf of the government and the Relator, Sanford Heisler Sharp McKnight attorneys defeated Defendants’ motions to dismiss the case and aggressively pursued discovery.
 In 2021, as motions on the merits of the case were pending, the parties agreed to a settlement in which Roche and Humana would pay $12.5 million to settle the government’s claims of fraud, with the Relator receiving a 29% share of the settlement, or $3,625,000.

 The case was the first False Claims Act settlement arising from a Medicare Advantage Organization accepting a kickback from a pharmaceutical company.